-In a letter filed on January 18, 2024, Pollution Probe supported Environmental Defence's requests to file evidence, stating that this evidence relates directly to issues in scope for this proceeding such as project economics, attachment forecast and alternatives.
-Pollution Probe submitted that there is insufficient information in the application to objectively indicate to the OEB what energy and equipment choices will be made by consumers and businesses in this community over the project horizon.
-Pollution Probe argued that over-estimation of the natural gas penetration estimate in comparison to relevant modern consumer choices would provide an inaccurate analysis for purposes of the required OEB EBO 188 assessment and could result in increased rate payer risks related to project economics and stranded assets.
+In a letter filed on January 9, 2024, Pollution Probe supported Environmental Defence's requests to file evidence, stating that this evidence relates directly to issues in scope for this proceeding such as project economics, attachment forecast and alternatives.
+Pollution Probe submitted that there is insufficient information in the application to objectively indicate to the OEB what energy and equipment choices will be made by consumers and businesses in this community.
+Pollution Probe argued that overestimation of the natural gas penetration estimate in comparison to relevant modern consumer choices would provide an inaccurate analysis for purposes of the required OEB EBO 188 assessment and could result in increased rate payer risks related to project economics and stranded assets.3